Carpathian Ruthenia during World War II: Transcarpathian Ukraine

 In October 1944, Carpathian Ruthenia was occupied by the Soviet army and the German and Hungarian military forces were expelled from the region.
-Merely two weeks after the entrance of the Soviet armed forces tens of thousands of Hungarian and German male civilians were deportated to the death camp of Svaliava (Szolyva).
+Merely two weeks after the entrance of the Soviet armed forces tens of thousands of Hungarian and German male civilians were deported to the death camp of Svaliava (Szolyva).

 With the assistance of the Soviet military administration, the territory was temporarily organised as an independent transitional state, namely Transcarpathian Ukraine (1944—1946), and it remained as such until the territorial dispute between Czechoslovakia and the Soviet Union was settled in 1946.

 Territorial dispute

 A Czechoslovak delegation under František Němec was dispatched to the area which was to mobilize the liberated local population to form a Czechoslovak army and to prepare for elections in cooperation with recently established national committees.
 However, loyalty to a Czechoslovak state was tenuous in Carpathian Ruthenia.
 The Czechoslovak government-in-exile led by President Edvard Beneš issued a proclamation in April 1944 excluding from political participation former collaborationist Hungarians, Germans, and the Russophile Ruthenian followers of Andrej Brody and the Fencik Party (who had collaborated with the Hungarians).
 This amounted to approximately one-third of the population.
 Another one-third was communist, leaving one-third of the population as neutral.

 Upon arrival in the territory, the Czechoslovak delegation set up headquarters in Khust and on 30 October issued a mobilization proclamation.
 Soviet military forces prevented both the printing and the posting of the Czechoslovak proclamation and proceeded instead to organize the local population.
 Protests from Beneš's government-in-exile went unheeded.
 Soviet activities led much of the local population to believe that Soviet annexation was imminent.
 The Czechoslovak delegation was also prevented from establishing a cooperative relationship with the local national committees promoted by the Soviets.

 On 19 November, the communists, meeting in Mukachevo, issued a resolution requesting separation of the territory and the incorporation into the Ukrainian Soviet Socialist Republic.
 On 26 November the Congress of National Committees unanimously accepted the resolution of the communists.
 The Congress elected the National Council and instructed that a delegation be sent to Moscow to discuss union.
 The Czechoslovak delegation was asked to leave the area.

 Negotiations between the Czechoslovak government and Moscow ensued.
 Both Czech and Slovak communists encouraged Beneš to resign on the territory.
 The Soviet Union agreed to postpone annexation until the postwar period to avoid compromising Beneš's policy based on the pre-Munich frontiers.

 After World War II, in June 1945, Czechoslovakia and the Soviet Union signed a treaty ceding Carpathian-Ruthenia to the Soviets.
 The Czech, Slovak and Rusyn inhabitants were given the choice of Czechoslovak or Soviet citizenship.
 In 1946, the area became part of the Ukrainian Soviet Socialist Republic, as the Zakarpattia Oblast ('Transcarpathian Oblast').